ogri-la/strongbox/README.md

 1. select your "Addons" directory (`/path/to/WoW/_retail_/Interface/Addons`)
 2. from the `Addons` menu select `Re-install all` to automatically re-install all **matching** addons
-3. addons that are not automatically matched can be searched for and installed from the `search` tab
+3. addons that are **not** automatically matched can be searched for and installed from the `search` tab
 4. finally, addons can be deleted by selecting them, right-clicking, and selecting `delete`.
 Multiple addons can be selected and removed at once.

-Afterwards, daily usage is simply using the `Update all` button to update any addons with newer versions.
+Afterwards, simply use the `Update all` button to update all addons with new versions available.
 Addons with new versions available will be highlighted.

 ## Recognition